python-cffi/cffi/doc/source/index.rst

 * https://bitbucket.org/cffi/cffi/downloads

 * ``python setup.py install`` or ``python setup_base.py install``
-  (should work out of the box on Ubuntu or Windows; see below for `MacOS 10.6`_)
+  (should work out of the box on Linux or Windows; see below for `MacOS 10.6`_)

 * or you can directly import and use ``cffi``, but if you don't